allegheny/cmpsc195sp12/source/cal/week05-1.markdown

 **Bill Gates** I don't know.
 I think I'll start with Pong, make the ball something people click around with, and I'll use the paddle at the bottom of the screen as a place for other paddles that tell people stuff.

 **Friend** That sounds awesome!

+# Getting Started

+I **highly recommend** that you are comfortable with exercises 5-6 and 5-9.
+They are both related to the game of Pong.

+By "comfortable with," I am recommending that you take the type to type them in, run them, and discuss them with your programming partner if you think that it will help you cement ideas about how we move a ball around the screen.
+Example 5-6 also deals with hitting the edge of the screen, which is fairly relevant as well.

 # Pong Planning